Some links in this post may be affiliate links

 Clivia miniata is native to the woodland habitats of South Africa as well as Swaziland.

-Bush Lily (Clivia miniata) thrives in bright light with some direct sunlight, warm conditions and moderately moist, rich, well-drained soils coupled with regular feeding during the growing season.
+Bush Lily (Clivia miniata) blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 16-280C , moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soils coupled with fortnightly feeding during the growing season.

 Natal Lily does not like too frequent repotting as it blooms best when pot-bound.
 Pruning is needed to keep the plant neat and also reduce pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.

-Water Bush Lily thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between watering to keep the soil moderately moist through out.
+Water Bush Lily thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between watering to keep the soil moderately moist through out.

 Decrease watering in the cold season to maintain the soil barely moist as growth is minimal at this time but do not allow it to dry out completely.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot disease.
+Confirm that the pot has a drainage hole to prevent the soil from getting soggy.
+Clivia miniata does not like to sit in overly wet soil as it can cause rotting of the underground rhizomes.

-Average room temperature with a minimum of 100C is ideal for Bush Lily.
+Average room temperature of 16-280C is ideal for Bush Lily.
 Keep it away from cold drafts as they can cause flowerbud drop and reduced growth.

-Average room humidity is ideal for Bush Lily.
-The plant has no need for high humidity.
+Average room humidity of 50-55% is ideal for Clivia miniata.
+It has no need for high humidity.
+Ensure that there is good air circulation to prevent fungal diseases infestations.

 Feed Bush Lily with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season.
 Do not feed during the cold period as growth is minimal at this time.